GP practice manager GP surgery manager

 - recruiting, training and supervising medical receptionists and secretaries

-- paying wages and making sure the practice meets financial targets
+- paying wages and making sure the practice meets its financial targets

-- organising duty rosters for doctors and clerical staff
+- organising duty rotas for doctors and clerical staff

 - managing the reception and appointments system

 - controlling stocks of equipment, stationery and drugs

 - arranging the building's cleaning, maintenance and security

 You'll work with clinical commissioning groups, other GP practices, patient groups and local authority social services departments.

 Highly Experienced: £40,000 to £55,000